tubbo/choonga.ng/README.md

   users of the site to be identified with the application.
 Users can comment on, vote on and post links.

+### HTTP APIs

+We expose these objects through our various HTTP APIs.
+All API calls must include an authentication token passed along with each request.

+- The [Links API][LinksController] is responsible for retrieving links from the database as well as posting new ones.
+- The [Comments API][CommentsController] allows for posting small comments to existing Links.
+- The [Tags Read-Only API][TagsController] presents more information about each tag on the site.

 ## Setup

 This is assuming you know what goes into installing a Rails app..